Curricular Practical Training

 - have a job offer directly related to your program of study.

-- have been a full-time student in the US for at least one academic year.
+- have been a full-time student in the US for at least one academic year. **Enrollment at an English language school or US high school is NOT considered as part of the one academic year requirement.
 (If your graduate program requires all enrolled students to get work experience in the first academic year, you are then eligible during your first year.)

 - be in valid F-1 status.